Frequently Asked Questions – Disability

-Employees in the following Benefit Class’s are eligible to apply for Short-term disability benefits:
+Employees in the following Benefit Class are eligible to apply for Short-term disability benefits:

 Definition of Disability

-LTD continues to be a wage-loss benefit that is available when eligible employees become disabled due to non-work related injuries, while insured and suffer a loss of earnings as a result.
-Medical evidence must support that during the first 24 months of payments, an employee will be considered disabled if unable to perform the essential duties of the employee’s occupation for your or any other employer due to illness or injury.
+LTD continues to be a wage-loss benefit available when eligible employees become disabled due to non-work-related injuries while insured and suffer a loss of earnings.
+Medical evidence must support that during the first 24 months of payments, an employee will be considered disabled if unable to perform the essential duties of the employee’s occupation for your or any other employment due to illness or injury.
 The availability of work is not considered when assessing disability.
-After 24 months of payments, the employee will be considered disabled due to illness or injury if unable to perform the essential duties of any occupation for you or any other employer for which the employee is qualified or could reasonably become qualified based on education, training or experience.
+After 24 months of payments, the employee will be considered disabled due to illness or injury if unable to perform the essential duties of any occupation for you or any other employer for which the employee is qualified or could reasonably become qualified based on education, training, or experience.
 The availability of work is not considered when assessing disability.